General Editor: Anne Peters

 Max Planck Encyclopedia of Public International Law (MPEPIL)

 The Max Planck Encyclopedia of Public International Law (MPEPIL) was first published as an online database by Oxford University Press in 2008.
 It has since become one of the most widely read and quoted reference works in international law.
-A ten-volume print edition, complemented by an index volume, appeared in 2012.
+A ten-volume print edition appeared in 2012, and three thematic volumes have been published since 2015.

-The Encyclopedia had several noteworthy precursors, starting with Karl Strupp’s Wörterbuch des Völkerrechts und der Diplomatie (1924–1929), Hans Jürgen Schlochauer’s Wörterbuch des Völkerrechts (1960–1962) and Rudolf Bernhardt’s Encyclopedia of Public International Law (EPIL), published in 1981–1990 under the auspices of the Max Planck Institute for Comparative Public Law and International Law.
-The Max Planck Encyclopedia of Public International Law seeks to continue this renowned series of reference works.
+The Encyclopedia had several noteworthy precursors, starting with Karl Strupp’s Wörterbuch des Völkerrechts und der Diplomatie (1924–1929), Hans Jürgen Schlochauer’s Wörterbuch des Völkerrechts (1960–1962) and Rudolf Bernhardt’s Encyclopedia of Public International Law (EPIL), published from 1981 to 2003 under the auspices of the Max Planck Institute for Comparative Public Law and International Law.
+The Max Planck Encyclopedia of Public International Law, published under the editorship of Rüdiger Wolfrum from 2008–2020, seeks to continue this renowned series of reference works.
+In 2021, Anne Peters took over the general editorship.

-MPEPIL articles are hybrids in character insofar as they combine elements of a reference work with a law journal approach.
-Authors are requested to cover their topic comprehensively and impartially but also to add a personal assessment.
+MPEPIL articles combine elements of a reference work with a law journal approach.
+Authors are requested to cover their topic comprehensively and ─ as far as possible ─ impartially but also to add a personal assessment.
 All articles are peer-reviewed.
 As a contemporary restatement of international law the publication is designed to assist both practitioners and scholars.

 Click here for more information: www.mpepil.com